How to Start a Partnership in 7 Easy Steps

 Here's a quick list of some of the other legal and regulatory tasks you'll need to do as you start your partnership:

 - Register to pay federal taxes with the EFTPS payment system.
-This registration applies to paying employment taxes if you have employees.
+This registration applies to the paying of employment taxes if you have employees.

 - You will need to file a fictitious name (sometimes called a DBA for "doing business as") registration with your city or county.

-- Finally, depending on what type of partnership you have, you will need to register with your locality to get business licenses and permits.
-You can use this license and permit checklist to make sure you don't miss any.
+- Finally, depending on what type of partnership you have, you will need to register with your locality to get business licenses and permits, depending on your business activities.

 Getting Help From an Attorney in Starting a Partnership

-Many people ask if they need an attorney to start a partnership.
-You may not need an attorney to do the registrations with your state and getting the EiN.
+You may not need an attorney to do the registrations with your state and get the EIN.
 But, having an attorney help you with the partnership agreement is a definite yes.
-You may be able to do a first draft and have an attorney look it over.
+You may be able to do the first draft and have an attorney look it over.
 An attorney will help you make sure the agreement complies with your state's laws and will prevent mistakes and missed sections that come back to you later as issues.